 You may have booked a restaurant for a portion of the event but be sure to have food and drink available throughout the entire day.
 For example, you will likely need some bottles of champagne on arrival along with some light snacks before the event really gets underway.
 The last thing you want is to be attempting to organise a bunch of girls who’ve had too much to drink and too little to eat.
 Remember to check dietary requirements of guests and bear in mind any pregnant ladies.

 7. Think decor, styling & favours

 Time to think about prettying the place up.
-If you’re starting at someone’s home or celebrating at a restaurant, consider décor such as flowers, balloons and bunting.
-Now is also the time to order any bits and pieces you’d like to make the hen’s day extra special, such as a beautiful floral crown for the bride-to-be, sashes and accessories, or party bags for the guests.
+If you’re starting at someone’s home or celebrating at a restaurant, consider décor such as flowers, balloons or a photo backdrop.
+Now is also the time to order any bits and pieces you’d like to make the hens day extra special, such as a beautiful floral crown for the bride-to-be, sashes and accessories, or party bags for the guests.
 If you want to play a few games throughout the event, do a little research and pick a couple you think the bride would like.

-Back to the boring stuff!
+Boring but crucial!
+Please, don’t just wing it on the day!
 Write up a run sheet outlining all the important details like where you have to be at what time, how you are getting from one place to the next, contact details of activity vendors and venues, and which guests are attending which parts of the day.